 You already think in processes and dashboards, but are drowning in details.

 Run your persona against your readiness score.
-A Visionary Seller might justify a COO a little earlier; a Product Builder often needs more demand first; an Operator Founder usually needs to delegate before upgrading the title.
+A Visionary Seller will justify a COO a little earlier.
+A Product Builder often needs more demand first.
+An Operator Founder usually needs to delegate before upgrading the title.

 Case Snapshots (Composite Examples)